ioggstream/draft-polli-resource-digests-http/resource-digests-http-threats.md

 ### The attack

-An TLS-terminator intermediary can alter representation-metadata by chance or purpose.
+A TLS-terminator intermediary can alter representation-metadata by chance or purpose.

 ### Proposed mitigation